-Based on our observations at the project site, we anticipate the soils in the vicinity of the proposed detention pond will likely consist of Silty CLAY or Clayey SILT (depending on final grading).
+Based on our observations at the project site, we anticipate the soils in the vicinity of the proposed detention pond will likely consist of Silty CLAY.
 Based on the subsurface soil in the vicinity of the detention pond, we are providing general recommendations for construction and design of the detention pond.

 The natural Silty CLAY is considered suitable for the retention of water.
-If granular soils, such as SILT or Sand are encountered at the bottom or sides of the pond, an impermeable clay liner will be required.
 We recommend ECS and the project team evaluate the soils in the vicinity of the detention pond be evaluated at the time of construction.
 The exposed cut surfaces at the pond excavation sides and bottom may tend to become disturbed during the excavation process.
 We recommend a minimum 12 inches below the finish grade be scarified and recompacted to a minimum of 90 percent of modified Proctor maximum dry density value.
-If a clay liner is required, ECS recommends a 1 foot thick layer of Silty CLAY be placed at the pond bottom and sides to retain the stormwater runoff.

 To help reduce erosion of the sides of the basin excavation and embankments, erosion protection should be provided.
-The placement of a granular rip-rap and/or establishment of uniform vegetation can be considered for erosion control within the pond and surrounding areas.
+The placement of a granular rip-rap and/or establishment of vegetation can be considered for erosion control within the pond and surrounding areas.
 A slope of 3:1 (Horizontal:Vertical) or flatter should be used to reduce the potential for slope stability related problems within side slopes of the pond.
-If side slope inclinations steeper than 3:1 will be utilized, a formal slope stability analysis should be performed.
+If side slope inclination steeper than 31 will be utilized, a formal slope stability analysis should be performed.